New Delhi. Updated on : Friday, 10 July 2026

 -

-Comparison of Key Financial Schemes (2026)
+Comparison of Key Financial Schemes for Women (2026)

-| Scheme | Interest Rate | Max Limit | Best For |
+| Scheme Name | Current Interest Rate | Maximum Deposit / Loan Limit | Primary Objective |

-| Sukanya Samriddhi | 8.2% | ₹1.5 Lakh/Year | Long-term girl child education/marriage |
+| Sukanya Samriddhi Yojana (SSY) | 8.2% (Compounded Annually) | ₹1.5 Lakh per Financial Year | Long-term girl child education and marriage fund |

-| Mahila Samman | 7.5% | ₹2 Lakh (Total) | Safe, short-term savings (2 years) |
+| Mahila Samman Savings Certificate | 7.5% (Fixed) | ₹2 Lakh (Total investment pool) | Safe, short-term 2-year savings tool |

-| Stand Up India | Varies | ₹1 Crore | Starting a new large-scale business |
+| Stand Up India | Varies (Linked to Bank Base Rate) | ₹1 Crore per Greenfield project | Financing new, large-scale women-led businesses |

 Matribhumi Samachar English